ShaanAu/personal-website/content/post/Cat-Facts-Project/index.md

 **Sentiment Analysis**

-We now create a score to see how positive or negative the each cat fact is, by loopng through the sentences and applying ***setiment.polarity*** on each element within the list.
+We now create a score to see how positive or negative each cat fact is, by looping through the sentences and applying ***sentiment.polarity*** on each element within the list.

 ```python
 score_list = []